geospace-code/nc4fortran/README.md

 Note that some precompiled NetCDF4 libraries include C / C++ without Fortran.

-Build this NetCDF OO Fortran interface with Meson or CMake.
+Build this NetCDF OO Fortran interface.
 The library `libnc4fortran.a` is built, link it into your program as usual.

 ### CMake